BCeZn/ROCK/README.md

 source .venv/bin/activate
 ```

-You can find more details in [quickstart.md](docs/docs/rock/quickstart.md)

-#### Important Notes

-**Important**: ROCK depends on Docker and uv tools for environment management.
+**Notes**: ROCK depends on Docker and uv tools for environment management.

 1. **Python Environment Configuration**: To ensure ROCK can correctly mount the project and virtual environment along with its base Python interpreter, it is strongly recommended to use uv-managed Python environments to create virtual environments rather than system Python.
 This can be achieved through the `--python-preference only-managed` parameter.
-If you don't want to use uv to manage the environment, you can refer to [installation.md](docs/docs/rock/installation.md) for installation and refer to [configuration.md](docs/docs/rock/configuration.md) for UV runtime environment startup.

 2. **Distributed Environment Consistency**: In distributed multi-machine environments, please ensure that all machines use the same root Python interpreter for ROCK and uv Python configurations to avoid environment inconsistencies.

 3. **Dependency Management**: Use the `uv` command to install all dependency groups, ensuring consistency between development, testing, and production environments.

 4. **OS Support**: ROCK recommends managing environments on the same operating system, such as managing Linux image environments on a Linux system.
 However, it also supports cross-operating system level image management, for example, launching Ubuntu images on MacOS.
-For specific details, please refer to the MacOS Launch section in [quickstart.md](docs/docs/rock/quickstart.md)

 ### Using Env Protocol
 ROCK is fully compatible with the GEM protocol, providing standardized environment interfaces: